Robert Weir (discus thrower)

-Education
+Biography

-Weir attended Handsworth Grammar School in Birmingham.
-Weir studied at Southern Methodist University in Dallas, Texas attaining a degree in Business Studies in 1983.
+Weir attended Handsworth Grammar School in Birmingham and studied at Southern Methodist University in Dallas, Texas attaining a degree in Business Studies in 1983.

-Athletics career

 His personal best throw was 65.08 metres, achieved in August 2000 in Bedford.
 This places him fifth among English discus throwers, behind Perriss Wilkins, Richard Slaney, Glen Smith and Carl Myerscough.
 Weir represented Great Britain in the 1984 Summer Olympics.
 He represented England in the discus event and won a gold medal in the hammer event, at the 1982 Commonwealth Games in Brisbane, Queensland, Australia.
 Eight years later he won a bronze medal in the discus at the 1994 Commonwealth Games and followed this up with a gold medal in the discus four years later at the 1998 Commonwealth Games in Kuala Lumpur.
 He appeared in his final Commonwealth Games at the 2002 Commonwealth Games in Manchester and won a fourth medal in the process; another bronze in the discus.

+Representing the SMU Mustangs track and field team, Weir won the 1983 NCAA Division I Outdoor Track and Field Championships in the hammer throw.

+Weir was 12-times British discus throw champion after winning the British AAA Championships title or by virtue of being the highest placed British athlete from 1981 to 1984, 1993, 1995 to 2000 and 2002.